junliu724515/sfmetadataextractor/README.md

 - Feature 3: Patch the apex class generated with the mapping file.

 **Contributing**
-- We welcome contributions from the community!
+- I welcome contributions from the community!
 Please read our contributing guidelines before submitting a pull request.

 License
 This project is licensed under the MIT License.
 See LICENSE for more details.